 A newly initiated research partnership between IMERSS and Parfrey Lab (UBC) exploring the microscopic worlds of eelgrass community ecology.

-A science mentorship program connecting youth to the wonders of marine biology, supervised by Dr. Elaine Humphrey
+A science outreach program connecting communities with the wonders of natural history, as seen through the lens of microscopy, hosted by Dr. Elaine Humphrey

 Weaving biodiversity data, Indigenous language, and place-based knowledge into an eco-cultural mapping framework.

 A multidisciplinary working group advancing innovative approaches to organizing and communicating biodiversity data.

 A community effort to monitor local scale microclimatic variation, helping to predict future climate impacts.

 A community-based initiative to document the flora and fauna of Galiano Island, BC.